tzpr/queue-detector/README.md

 - Slack channel were app can be configured (https://api.slack.com/apps)

 #### Running
-1. start ngrok (tunneling to access localhost from the Internet)
+1. start ngrok (provides tunneling to access localhost from the Internet)

 2. start redis (queue state cache)